biothings/biothings.api/docs/doc/standalone.rst

 Updating data using Biothings hub
 *********************************

-If the standalone instane has been freshly started, there's no data to be queried by the API.
+If the standalone instance has been freshly started, there's no data to be queried by the API.
 If we make a API call, such as fetching metadata, we'll get an error:

 .. code:: bash